 How Could Trump’s Presidency Affect Hospitals and Insurance?

-The effects of repealing Obamacare Donald Trump is definitely not in favor of the Affordable Care Act, known as Obamacare.
+Donald Trump is definitely not in favor of the Affordable Care Act, known as Obamacare.
 As he wants to repeal the act completely and replace it with another policy, the hospital…

 While the recent trade cases have buoyed the US steel industry, Europe is still weak.
 A major recovery in U.S. Steel’s Europe earnings looks elusive in the near-term.